Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Band Steering (a.k.a Smart Connect Rule)

-Band Steering, applicable when Smart Connect is used and when enabled, automatically steers clients to the band that has the most bandwidth available.
+Band Steering, which is applicable when Smart Connect is used and enabled, automatically steers clients to the band with the most bandwidth available.

 In reality, Band Steering doesn't work well in home routers, and the clients might end up connecting to the slowest band (2.4GHz) simply because this band has the highest signal strength thanks to the extensive range.